wardpl2/CMSC255-901/README.md

-This is where I'll send my labs, projects, and tests when they are completed.
-My personal projects may or may not have progress made on them each commit.
-This is for the VCU Intro to Programming class, Section 255-901 2021
+This is where I'll send my labs, projects, and tests when they are completed.\n My personal projects may or may not have progress made on them each commit.\n This is for the VCU Intro to Programming class, Section 255-901 2021